 Amerigo Announces Appointment of Investor Relations Advisors

-VANCOUVER, BRITISH COLUMBIA, CANADA, January 5, 2021 /EINPresswire.com/ -- /CNW/ - Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG OTCQX: ARREF) is pleased to announce the appointment of Harbor Access LLC (“Harbor Access”) to provide external investor relations services to Amerigo.
+/EIN News/ -- VANCOUVER, British Columbia, Jan.
+05, 2021 (GLOBE NEWSWIRE) -- Amerigo Resources Ltd. ("Amerigo" or the "Company") (TSX: ARG OTCQX: ARREF) is pleased to announce the appointment of Harbor Access LLC (“Harbor Access”) to provide external investor relations services to Amerigo.

 Harbor Access is an investor relations and investor access firm representing and advising micro to mega market cap companies, with a collective 75+ years of direct capital market experience.